-Why we throw away food:
+Why we throw away food?

 - In our culture, throwing out food is acceptable.

 - Shop sensibly.
-If you only need small amounts of fruits or veggies for a recipe, buy frozen versions or shop the salad bar.
+If you only need small amounts of fruits or veggies for a recipe, buy frozen versions or shop at the salad bar.

 - Be realistic.
-While you think you might be able to cook a dozen things over the weekend, chances are you will run out of time and energy, so plan for that and you’ll waste a lot less fresh produce.
+While you think you might be able to cook a dozen things over the weekend, chances are you will run out of time and energy, so plan for that, and you’ll waste a lot less fresh produce.
 You can always pack meat and bread in small portions and freeze them for another time.